 Three Counties music performance assessments are intended to be:

-Since our assessment scheme was devised, the syllabus has developed into perhaps one of the broadest and accessible of muisc assessment schemes, which encourages students / candidates to aim for the highest of standards in order to achieve their goals, whilst .focusing on and gaining enjoyment from their practice, preparing for assessments and performing or composing in many different styles & genres.
+Since our assessment scheme was devised, the syllabus has developed into perhaps one of the broadest and accessible of music assessment schemes, encouraging students / candidates to aim for the highest of standards, whist achieving their goals, focusing and gaining enjoyment from practice and preparation for the assessments.

 As such, while structured, the performance assessments are intended to be conducted in an informal atmosphere, as relaxed candidates can better demonstrate their talents and realize their full potential.
 Similarly, there are no theory examinations or pre-requisites required for any grade, performance certificate or the first level diploma (DipTCSM).